buqhek/power_outages_analysis/README.md

 Additionally, the tuned lasso and tuned final model both had the exact same hyperparameters.
 One thing I would like to do in the future would be to run more extensive tests on the alpha hyperparameter in lasso regression, since 0.1 was the smallest I had, with the followup value being 1 and then 10.

-Overall, while this work was very fun and intruiging, I wish to be able to revisit it again with more depth to my testing.
-Running into computational limits when using `GridSearchCV()` was very frustrating, and limited my testing qutie a bit.
+Overall, while this work was very fun and intriguing, I wish to be able to revisit it again with more depth to my testing.
+Running into computational limits when using `GridSearchCV()` was very frustrating, and limited my testing quite a bit.